*WHAT DO YOU THINK?

-3. Just like Ivan and Nicodemus, many people in the world are ready to make a decision about Jesus after hearing the good news, but they don’t know how.
-Using the four symbols below, what does a person need to know to begin a relationship with Jesus Christ?
+*3. Just like Ivan and Nicodemus, many people in the world are ready to make a decision about Jesus after hearing the good news, but they don’t know how.
+Last week we talked about four symbols that help explain the gospel to people.

-4. With the fourth symbols (the question mark), you are inviting them to place their faith in Christ.
+4. With the fourth symbol (the question mark), you are inviting them to place their faith in Christ.
 Why can it sometimes be hard to invite someone to make a decision for Christ?

 *Sometimes an illustration helps people understand what the Bible is saying about knowing God.
 A great way to help someone understand the decision you are inviting them to make is by drawing two circles.
 The two circles below represent two different lives.
 You can draw these circles on a napkin or piece of paper when talking to someone about God.
 The circle on the left represents someone who has never received Christ into their life.
 The circle on the right represents someone who has Christ in their life.

 When you invite Christ into your life…

 - Christ Comes into your life (John 14:20).

 - Your sins are forgiven – past, present, and future sins.
 (Colossians 1:14).

 - Your receive eternal life (John 5:24).

 - You become a child of God (John 1:12–13).